Scallop, Weathervane – U.S. Alaska

 The Weathervane Scallop is a large scallop, growing up to 25 cm in shell height, distributed from central California to Alaska.
-They grow fast and reach sexual maturity by 4 years, but form aggregations in discrete areas, making them vulnerable to capture.
+They grow fast and reach sexual maturity by 4 years.

-Weathervane Scallops are captured using scallop dredges, which result in moderate levels of bycatch, but can cause substantial habitat damage.
+Weathervane Scallops are captured using scallop dredges, which can cause substantial habitat damage.
 However, several regions have been closed to fishing to reduce habitat impacts.